AlizeeFR/My-programming-studies/__udacity.md

 </details>

 <details>
- <summary>Android Basics</summary>
+ <summary>Android Basics

 "Android apps are everywhere, and learning to build them can be a fantastic career move.
 No programming experience?
 No problem!
-The skills you learn in this beginning Nanodegree program will accelerate your journey to becoming a working Android Developer."
+The skills you learn in this beginning Nanodegree program will accelerate your journey to becoming a working Android Developer."</summary>

 <a href="https://www.udacity.com/course/android-basics-user-interface--ud834"> 1) Android Basics: User Interface</a>